trevor-dolby-at-ibm-com/ace-unicode-characters/TraceInput/README.md

 ![unicode-send-curl-server-windows](unicode-send-curl-server-windows.png)

 and in fact when the server flow returns the data sent to it, the curl command outputs a replacement character (circled in red in the curl command picture).
-USing the curl `--data-binary` option results in the same data being sent.
+Using the curl `--data-binary` option results in the same issue.

-Using a file to contain Unicode characters to be sent is the safest way to test Unicode handling; these files can be edited using most editors, including vscode.
+Using a file to contain Unicode characters to be sent is the safest way to test Unicode handling; these files can be edited using many editors, including vscode.
 ACE flows can also safely generate Unicode data: see the [TMCharacter README](/TMCharacter/README.md) for a client flow that can be triggered by curl and calls TraceInput with Unicode data.